 Even though your additional AP is not increasing capacity at least everything should play fairly nicely.
 Stations transmitting data include duration information that every other station in range uses to set it’s NAV (network allocation vector) timer.
 Stations then consider the channel busy for this time.
 This is one part of the rule set for avoiding collisions known as Carrier Sense Multiple Access with Collision Avoidance or CSMA/CA.

-Let’s say you put your second AP on channel 2.
-This is the worst of all worlds for WiFi because these two channels mostly overlap.
-Stations on adjacent overlapping channels will often detect energy and hold off transmitting, but they won’t decode this as WiFi traffic and understand the header information.
+Let’s say you do what I once did and put your second AP on channel 2.
+This is the worst of all worlds for Wi-Fi because these two channels mostly overlap.
+Stations on adjacent overlapping channels will often detect energy and hold off transmitting, but they won’t decode this as Wi-Fi traffic and understand the header information.
 The stations on channel 2 are no longer having their NAV timer set by transmissions on channel 1 and vice versa.
 This means collisions are much more likely to occur.
 Now, instead of adding capacity, you’ve probably made things far worse.
 Importantly it will work, especially when there are very few clients actively using the network, but as things get busy it will quickly fall apart.

 So the above explains a tiny bit towards why putting APs on different, non-overlapping channels is important so how, when I’ve already stated there are only three non-overlapping channels, do I justify using four?